5 places soloists can get free PR

 PR is a great marketing strategy but without the contacts or the budget to hire a PR agency it can be hard to know where to get started.
-Here are five PR sources that cost nothing.
+Here are five free PR sources.

 While paid advertising will always have its place in marketing, getting yourself mentioned in the mainstream media is still one of the most effective ways of raising your profile and boosting visibility.
 PR is something I recommend to all my clients as part of their ongoing marketing strategy as it can really pay off in the long term.